tommasoc80/EventStoryLine/README.md

 PLOT_LINK relations in (CAT-)XML have been enriched with two new attributes *origin* (values: crowd|experts) and *validated* (values:TRUE|FALSE).
 The *validated* attribute signals if the PLOT_LINK has been validate or not.

+As for experiments, evaluation file format are stored in **/evaluation_format/test**:

+1) if you want to evaluate only against the *experts*: use version 1.0
+2) if you want to evaluate only against the *crowd*: use version 1.2
+3) if you want to evaluate against *experts and crowd*: use version 1.5

 # References